w3f/research/docs/research_team_members/fatemeh.md

 <img  align="right" src="https://i.imgur.com/nM6R0Pu.jpg" width="160" />

-I am a researcher and team lead at Web3 Foundation, where I work on a number of tasks:
+I am the research team lead of Web3 Foundation, where I work on a number of tasks:

 * help design and coordinate W3F's research agenda
 * drive our outreach activites such as publications, presentations, and tutorials